Shahid Malik: MPs' expenses

 Malik claimed £185,421 in parliamentary expenses for 2006, the highest amount claimed by any MP.
 Some £163,000 of this was used for staff and office etc. while the rest some £22,110 was claimed for personal use as part of his 'staying away from main house' allowance (ACA).
 183 other MPs claimed exactly the same amount and in 2007/08 he again claimed the maximum personal ACA allowance as did 142 other MPs.
-Following Sir Thomas Legg's audit of MPs expenses spending limits on eligible items were retrospectively lowered thus meaning that 468 MPs being were forced to make repayments.
-Malik (239th out of 468) repaid £1,300 due to these retrospective spending limit reductions.
+Following Thomas Legg's audit of MPs expenses spending limits on eligible items were retrospectively lowered thus meaning that 468 MPs being were forced to make repayments.
+Malik repaid £1,300.
 The investigation further ordered that Malik apologise in writing to the House "for breaching the rules of the House when he was a Member of Parliament and for his failure while still a member to respond sufficiently promptly to the Commissioner's investigation".
 It noted Malik had failed "to recognise his personal responsibility" to respond thus making the situation "more serious."
 A spokesman for Malik said the claim had previously been "approved twice by the parliamentary authorities and subsequently audited as eligible."

+On 15 May 2009, Malik stepped down as justice minister in order to allow the Prime Minister's independent adviser on ministerial interests, Philip Mawer, to investigate accusations in The Daily Telegraph that he had breached the Ministerial Code by accepting preferential rent on his office and home.
+However, the inquiry concluded that he was in fact paying the market rent and Mawer cleared him of any breach.
+On 9 June, Malik rejoined the government as Communities and Local Government minister.
+After a further inquiry by the Parliamentary Commissioner for Standards, Malik also was cleared of parliamentary rules.
+On receiving the news Malik said: "I have now been cleared of breaching the ministerial code of conduct by the ministerial standards adviser Sir Philip Mawer, cleared of any abuse of expenses by a parliamentary review conducted by the Department of Resources, and now finally cleared of abusing office expenses by the Parliamentary Commissioner for Standards John Lyon.
+Today's outcome represents the end of a 12-month nightmare and I would like to thank all those family, friends and constituents who have stood by me and kept the faith – we have today all been vindicated."

+Malik did not accept his full salary while a minister.